oreoluwa212/ai-study-buddy/README.md

-# AI Study Buddy - Flashcard Generator
+# StudyPal - Flashcard Generator

 **StudyPal** - An intelligent flashcard generator that transforms your study notes into interactive learning experiences using AI.